 In the event of a pledge of shares in Sociétés à Responsabilité Limitée, Sociétés en Nom Collectif, or Sociétés Civiles, the shareholders must also approve the beneficiary of the pledge as a new potential shareholder.

 Pursuant to article L. 2311-2 and the following articles of the French Labour Code, the Works Council – the existence of which is mandatory in companies with at least 11 employees – must be informed of and/or consulted on the decisions which may have significant consequences for the company’s future.
-Consequently, parties to financing transactions or reorganizations including the grant of security over the assets of the company shall ensure that the works council is duly informed and consulted about such transactions when the criterium referred to in article L. 2311-2 et seq. of the French Labour Code is met.
+Consequently, parties to financing transactions or receiverships including the grant of security over the assets of the company shall ensure that the works council is duly informed and consulted about such transactions when the criterium referred to in article L. 2311-2 et seq. of the French Labour Code is met.

-Last modified 13 Mar 2025
+Last modified 17 Mar 2026

 There are no restrictions on payments made to foreign lenders under a security document or loan agreement.